Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 ## 0. Before we get started!

-If you have Secure Boot disabled, Skip to step 3
+If you have Secure Boot disabled, Skip step 2.
 Otherwise, it's still easy to get the drivers with Secure Boot.

 ## 1. Preparation